 Door to Door Outreach

-We have also extended our door to door outreach this summer to Copper Ridge, Carmacks, Mount Sima, Wolf Creek and Spruce Hill.
-Watch here for the full report in the next few weeks.
+We also extended our door to door outreach this summer to Copper Ridge, Carmacks, Mount Sima, Wolf Creek and Spruce Hill.

 Food conditioned bears along the Skagway Road.

 In collaboration with the Carcross & Tagish First Nations, CT RRC, Environment Yukon and Parks Canada we monitored human interactions with bears and delivered education about bear behavior and the dangers of food conditioning this summer along the Carcross and Skagway Roads.
 In response to concerns from all partners and residents in the area about road safety and negative human-bear interactions we encouraged tourists and tour companies not to use the highway shoulders for bear viewing and not to feed the bears.
 Read the full report here.

 Read about our work along the Skagway Road over the summer of 2017 here.

 Our latest progress report is packed with information about what WildWise has been up to.

 Click on the image to the right to read the full progress report.